 In the INTERVIEW, answers to the questions could be:

 One of my strengths is my technical aptitude.
 Managers recognized it and would have me learn new or updated systems, so I could train staff on how to navigate and use them.

 You should hire me as your Office Admin Specialist because I understand your need for someone with excellent computer skills.
 For example, admin work requires using Microsoft Word and Excel extensively.
 I can write formal documents such as memos, proposals, and other business letters with Word.
 And, with Excel, I can create customized reports within 30 minutes.

 As you can see, even though the job candidate was still concentrating on computer skills, the repetition in this case included different examples on how it was actually applied.
 This reinforces the required skill while building confidence in the job candidate’s abilities.

-Right now, you’re probably thinking that you can’t remember three or more examples for each skill you have.
+Right now you’re probably thinking that you can’t remember three or more examples for each skill you have.
 It might take some time to recollect those memories.
-However, one way to recapture those moments is to create a journal documenting all of your work activities, in what I refer to as a reverse diary.
-More on this in a future blog.
+One way to recapture those moments is to journal significant accomplishments.

-Meanwhile, in Your Research Is Gold – Part 3, I’ll provide you with other resources where you can find information on companies as part of your job search.
+In Your Research Is Gold – Part 3, I’ll provide other resources where you can find information on companies.
 Until then, may your research be fruitful.